GEAR IN STOCK: FAST SHIP 3-4 DAYS TO WESTERN US | Free Shipping Over $100*

 There are many reasons women use breast pumping to provide milk for their babies.
 Some are separated from their hospitalized newborns and need breast pumping to provide the many benefits of mothers' milk.
 Others must return to the workplace but want their babies to continue receiving breast milk.
 The majority pump to add some convenience to busy lives while still providing their babies 100% breast milk.
 Dads enjoy being more involved in the feeding process while giving their partners a little break.
 Whatever the reason, mothers have many questions about the pumping process.

-The mothers in our Breastfeeding Support Groups have shared many successful breast pumping styles.
+The mothers in our FREE Breastfeeding Support Groups have shared many successful breast pumping styles.
 This supports recent research suggesting that almost all women can produce enough milk for their babies but no two seem to do it in exactly the same way.

 Some women can store large quantities of milk in their breasts and feed their babies less often for shorter periods of time.
 These women can pump larger quantities of milk easily.
 Other women store less milk in their breasts, feed their babies more frequently, and have to pump more often to achieve a satisfactory supply of stored milk.